 - user:jane@example.com

-ConnectionIAMPolicy is authoritative: it replaces any existing policy on the connection.
-The policyData comes from the getIAMPolicy data source, which defines bindings (role-to-members mappings).
-This approach gives you full control but requires listing all desired permissions in one place.
-Use this when you want to ensure no unexpected access exists.
+The ConnectionIAMPolicy resource is authoritative: it replaces any existing IAM policy on the connection.
+The policyData property accepts output from the getIAMPolicy data source, which defines bindings as role-member pairs.
+This approach gives you full control but removes any bindings not specified in your configuration.
+ConnectionIAMPolicy cannot be used alongside ConnectionIAMBinding or ConnectionIAMMember, as they will conflict over policy ownership.

 Grant a role to multiple members at once

-When multiple users need the same access level, you can bind them all to a single role together.
+When multiple identities need the same role, you can bind them together in one resource.

 import * as pulumi from "@pulumi/pulumi";